danielsularea/lily.work/work/_posts/2017-01-16-ibm-clinical-review.md

 cover: cover.webp
 ---

-In IBM's second release of Watson Imaging Clinical Review, we re-examined the way users navigate the application's complex database.
+In IBM's second release of Watson Imaging Clinical Review, we revisited the way users navigate the application's complex database.

 ## Background